Taeheonic/Data-Science/README.md

 # Data-Science
-### I upload concepts, codes, and other materials about data science.
+### I upload concepts, codes, and other materials about data science and programming.